FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 ## Layer based amplitude panning (LBAP)

-Layer based amplitude panning can be explained as multiple 2D VBAP layers: The speaker setup is split into several layers, depending on the speaker elevation.
+Layer based amplitude panning can be explained as **multiple 2D VBAP layers**: The speaker setup is split into several layers, depending on the speaker elevation.
 The panning used between speakers on the same layer is the VBAP 2D.
 Between these layers, a crossfade is applied between the two nearest layers.

-The difference between VBAP 3D and LBAP is the number of speakers which will be active between the layers: three in VBAP versus four in LBAP.
+> The difference between VBAP 3D and LBAP is the number of speakers which will be active between the layers: three in VBAP versus four in LBAP.

 ## Distance Base Angular panning (DBAP)